-^bIncludes patients before the OPRA protocol, during the study of the OPRA implant with OPRA protocol,10 and after that.
+bIncludes patients before the OPRA protocol, during the study of the OPRA implant with OPRA protocol, and after that.
 The study reported long-term risk of osteomyelitis.

-^cIncludes patients from the study by van de Meent et al31 but the two studies reported different outcomes.
+cIncludes patients from the study by van de Meent et al but the two studies reported different outcomes.

-^dOverlapped patients who received ILP in Australia.30
+dOverlapped patients who received ILP in Australia.

-eOverlapped patients who received OGAP-OPL in a previous study.32
+eOverlapped patients who received OGAP-OPL in a previous study.34